Authored by the expert who managed and guided the team behind the Japan Property Pack

 What property types resell fastest in Osaka in 2026?

-As of early 2026, the property types that resell fastest in Osaka are mid-sized condos (1LDK to 2LDK layouts) located within a 5 to 10 minute walk of major train stations in liquid wards like Kita-ku, Chuo-ku, Nishi-ku, Fukushima-ku, and Tennoji-ku.
+As of early 2026, the property types that resell fastest in Osaka are compact 1LDK to 2LDK used condos located within a few minutes' walk of major train stations in liquid wards like Kita-ku, Chuo-ku, Nishi-ku, Fukushima-ku, and Tennoji-ku.

-A well-priced, well-located condo in Osaka typically sells within 2 to 4 months, while overpriced or poorly located units can sit on the market for 6 to 12 months or longer.
+A well-priced, near-station condo in a desirable Osaka ward typically takes about 2 to 4 months to go from listing to signed contract, while overpriced or poorly located units can sit on the market for 6 to 12 months or longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Osaka.